iksaglam/Zonguldak/Files/Pop_Gen.md

 ## Nucleotive diversity and neutrality

-Once we have computed the allele frequency posterior probabilities and the SFS for each populations we can use these to calculate nucleotide diversity and related statistics for each population in ANGSD without againg relying on called genotypes.
+Once we have computed the allele frequency posterior probabilities and the SFS for each population we can use these to calculate nucleotide diversity and related statistics for each population in ANGSD without relying on called genotypes.

 Again it is better to calculate such statistics for each population separately.
-Calculation of such statistics for one population can be achieved using the following pipeline.
+Calculation of diversity statistics for one population can be achieved using the following pipeline.
 ```Bash
 mkdir results_diversity
 realSFS saf2theta results_sfs/CAM.saf.idx -sfs results_sfs/CAM.sfs -outname results_diversity/CAM